For Students

 | Searching by location | /colleges-near-me + /colleges-in/{city} | Geographic-first views with synchronized map. |

-| Affordability check | /college-cost-comparison + /tools/net-price-estimator | Compare net price (the real cost) — not sticker price. |
+| Affordability check | /college-cost-comparison + /tools/net-price-estimator | Compare net price (the real cost), not sticker price. |

 | Building a shortlist | Pin schools from any search result | Your pinned list IS your shortlist.
 Up to four go to /compare. |

-| Pressure-testing the list | /compare + /advisor | Side-by-side comparison plus AI tradeoff questions. |
+| Pressure-testing the list | /compare + /research | Side-by-side comparison plus the data behind the tradeoffs. |

 | Quick answers | /questions and /faq | Direct answers to the most common college-search questions. |